 4) Air is one of the many aliases of Pete Namlook.
 He has been releasing ambient music under this name since the release of an eponymous album in 1993.

-5) Air is an Indonesian Pop band that became popular with their "Bintang" song
+7) Air is a late 90s Indonesian Pop band that became popular with their "Bintang" song.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!